Explore Courses

 Your total score is the sum of all four section scores.
 Some universities look at your overall score, while others may ask for minimum scores in each section, so it is good to aim for a balanced performance.

-The table below explains the TOEFL score range for each section and the average score (mean) that most students get:
+The table below explains the score range of the TOEFL exam pattern for each section and the average score (mean) that most students get:

 Section Score Range Mean Scores